Are Life Insurance Premiums Tax Deductible? Business & Personal

 • Regular employees: Group term life up to $50,000 is fully deductible and tax-free to the employee.

-• Shareholders owning more than 2%: This is where it gets complex.
-If the S-corp pays life insurance premiums for a >2% shareholder, those premiums must be added to the shareholder's W-2 as taxable wages.
-The business can deduct them as compensation, but the owner must pay income tax on that amount.
+• Shareholders owning more than 2%: The Section 79 exclusion does not apply.
+If the S-corp pays life insurance premiums for a >2% shareholder, the entire premium must be reported in Boxes 1, 3, and 5 of the shareholder's W-2 as taxable wages subject to federal income tax, Social Security, and Medicare.
+The business can deduct the premiums as compensation, but unlike health insurance, there is no offsetting above-the-line deduction for the shareholder on Form 1040.

 C-Corporations

 C-corps have the most straightforward treatment.
 They can deduct group term life premiums for employees up to $50,000 as an ordinary business expense.
-Premiums for coverage exceeding $50,000 are still deductible, but the excess must be reported as imputed income on the employee's W-2.
+Premiums for coverage exceeding $50,000 are still fully deductible to the corporation, but the excess must be reported as imputed income on the employee's W-2.
 Key person policies remain non-deductible.

 LLCs